 available is a hint from the caller, not something the

-registry can verify: the registry doesn't know which slots will
+registry can verify: the registry doesn't know which context

-be supplied at evaluation time, only the caller building the
+keys will be supplied at evaluation time, only the caller

-scope does.
-Pass it when known; otherwise the runtime fallback
+building the scope does.
+Pass it when known; otherwise the

 ok: true when the rule passes every check; otherwise